 For example, an agent might list a large mansion for a 2% commission, but they’d charge 5% for a small shophouse apartment.
 Commissions are payable by the seller.

-Several websites help make things easier for buyers and sellers alike.
-These include RealEstate.ph and Lamudi.com.ph.
+Several websites help make things easier for buyers and sellers.
+They include RealEstate.ph and Lamudi.com.ph.
 As a seller, commissions can often be minimized through clever use of online portals.

 Is Buying Philippines Property a Good Investment?

 Strong population growth combined with a resilient economy means demand for properties in prime locations will rise in the future.
 There’s only so much demand for central real estate – and the Philippines’ ever-stronger consumer class will want it.

 With that said, investors should probably wait for a pullback.
-Prices for a luxury condo in Makati currently rival those of similar apartments in Bangkok or Kuala Lumpur.
+Prices for a luxury condominium in Makati currently rival those of similar apartments in Bangkok or Kuala Lumpur.
 Both these cities are more developed than Manila while sharing most of its strong points.

 Landed property in some areas remains a good investment.
 However, this isn’t feasible for a lot of buyers.
-It involves dealing with leaseholds and/or nominee structures.
-The cost and effort is usually just too great.
+It involves dealing with leasehold titles and/or nominee structures.
+The effort and cost is usually just too great.

-For most people, your best option is to wait for a pullback in the market.
+For most people, your best option is to wait for an eventual pullback in the market.
 Either that or buy property in a country growing just as fast but with more reasonable prices.

 Real estate values in the Philippines are simply too expensive compared to their neighbors and stage of development right now.